Lordhacker756/open-dashboard/README.md

 ## Setting Up The App

-**If you want a quick preview of the app you can directly visit this [link](https://open-dashboard.vercel.app/) (Reload the page, if you see null value in name, It's a bug🪲)**
+**If you want a quick preview of the app you can directly visit this [link](https://open-dashboard.vercel.app/)

 ### To use the chrome extension